mwiens91/bam-to-mitochondrial-bam-pipeline/README.md

 # bam-to-mitochondrial-bam-pipeline

-This is a script to
+This Python script makes use of [Pypeliner](https://bitbucket.org/dranew/pypeliner) in order to

 - fetch some BAM files given a list of sequencing chip IDs from an Azure Blob Storage container